-The purpose of this funding opportunity is to establish, by awarding a cooperative agreement, one Quality Improvement Center (QIC) that will conduct 6-8 projects in partnership with state child welfare systems to produce a multi-faceted system of successful supports and interventions that support the permanency and stability of youth from the child welfare system in adoptive and guardianship homes.
+The purpose of this funding opportunity announcement (FOA) is to establish, by awarding a cooperative agreement, one Quality Improvement Center (Center) that will conduct 6-8 projects in partnership with state child welfare systems to produce a multi-faceted system of successful supports and interventions that support the permanency and stability of youth from the child welfare system in adoptive and guardianship homes.
 The project period for this cooperative agreement is 60 months.

 Each state project may have a mix of unique and/or shared components, however, it is expected that each will be tailored to meet the unique needs of that state’s child welfare population.
 Examples of project components may include:

 -Components that address early engagement with families as well as families already in the post-permanency stage

 -Stabilization/support services to transition to a new adoption/guardianship following the death/incapacitation of adoptive parent or guardian

 -Support for sibling and kin connections as clinically appropriate and based on the safety and best interest of the child

 -Short-term as well as long-term interventions (3 months to 2 years)